zettajs/zettajs.github.io/_drafts/recipes/_posts/Security-System.md

 ##What just happened?!

 We added our third device to our growing security system.
 After after the physical connection, getting a new device to work with our security app is only a matter of including it's device driver from NPM, telling zetta where to find it with the `.use()` method, and them querying the registry for that device when we want to use it.

+#5.
+Turn on the Lights

+In this next section, we're going to add an LED to our security system.
+To do this, we'll take you through writing your own driver.
+Drivers use a state machine model to represent devices in Zetta.
+Being able to write your own drivers in Zetta will be key to expanding your IoT system to include any devices that you want.

+In Zetta, drivers are broken into state machines and scouts.
+Scouts search for devices that could be attached to your node via any number of protocols.
+They then announce the presence of the device to Zetta.

+## Setup

+###Dependencies

+For now we won't worry about creating the scout for our driver we'll install that component off of npm.
+Run this command in the Cloud9 IDE

+    /$ npm install zetta-led-bonscript-scout --save

+Next we'll want to setup the directory where our driver will be located.
+In your project you should already have a `/devices` directory.
+In there create a folder called `LED`.
+This folder will contain two files.
+One for your scout called `index.js`, and the other for your state machine called `led_driver.js`.
+You should end up with a file structure that looks like so:

++ `/zetta-security-system`
+  + `/apps`
+    + `app.js`
+  + `/devices`
+    + `/led`
+      + `index.js`
+      + `led_driver.js`
+  + `server.js`
+  + `package.json`

+##Hardware
+## Code
+### Retrieving The Driver
+### The Zetta Server
+#### What is this code doing?
+#### Running the Server Node
+##Interaction
+###Make it [do something]
+##What just happened?!

 * Wiring
  * photos